Sump Pump Installation Cost in San Francisco (2026)

 Community❓Common Questions

-San Francisco Building Code Chapter 27 requires specific seismic anchoring for the pump and discharge lines to prevent failure during an earthquake, adding roughly $100-$250 to the material and labor costs.
+Yes, San Francisco Building Code Chapter 27 requires all mechanical equipment, including sump pumps, to have seismic anchoring or strapping to prevent movement during an earthquake, which typically adds $100-$250 to the installation.

 📊Our Methodology